Estimated reading time: 4 minutes

 Most required women to wear dresses or skirts and eventually, business pantsuits became very common.

-As the Silicon Valley techie companies came into being, casual dress began to break the corporate rules for dress and casual clothes became more commonplace.
+As the Silicon Valley techie companies emerged, casual dress began to break the corporate rules for dress, and casual clothes became more commonplace.

-Businesses started to have casual Fridays when employees could wear their khakis and polo shirt and more recently casual Fridays very often mean blue jeans.
+Businesses started to have casual Fridays when employees could wear their khakis and polo shirts, and more recently, casual Fridays often mean blue jeans.

 Is a dress code necessary in a church office?